Monday, 26 September 2011

 Investing in Mary Johnson Housing Co-op is an investment in social change through sustainable housing, community-based politics and the possibility of a better future.

-To find out more about the co-operative and for details of how to invest with us, fill in our contact form here (link opens on a new page)
+If you want to know more about the co-operative and discuss in more detail how to invest with us, fill in our contact form here (link opens on a new page)

 Co-operatives Fortnight - How to set up a housing co-op